SPHERE: Unveiling Spatial Blind Spots in Vision-Language Models Through Hierarchical Evaluation: Related works

 \subsection{Benchmark Evaluations}

 Spatial reasoning is necessary for VLMs to understand and interact with the physical world.
 This has spurred the development of numerous benchmarks that vary in scope, tasks, and the types of spatial skills they focus on.
+Some benchmarks \cite{li2024seedbench, yu2024mmvet} involve spatial capabilities in only a small subset of tasks.
 EmbSpatial-Bench \cite{du2024embspatialbench} evaluates only a limited number of positional relationships, namely `above', `below', `left', `right', `far' and `close`. \citet{Zeng2024visualgrounding} tests the effects of spatial relations on visual grounding tasks.
 VSR \cite{liu2023visualspatial} includes proximity and topological concepts.
-SpatialBench \cite{cai2024spatialbot} consists a small dataset of 120 images to evaluate spatial relationships, counting and size comparison between objects.
+SpatialBench \cite{cai2024spatialbot} consists of a small dataset of 120 images to evaluate spatial relationships, counting and size comparison between objects.
 Q-Spatial Bench \cite{liao2024qspatial} and SpatialRGPT-Bench \cite{cheng2024spatialrgpt} focuses on model ability to recognize quantitative information such as metric distances and object sizes.
 These evaluations and datasets do not disentangle the effects of multiple spatial and/or visual skills.
 CLEVR \cite{Johnson2016CLEVRAD} tests compositional reasoning with multiple spatial and visual skills, but the dataset is synthetic and the objects comprise only simple 3D shapes such as spheres, cubes and cylinders. \citet{kamath2023whatsup} isolates the effect of spatial attributes by varying the spatial relations of objects while fixing object identities, but the collected dataset focuses only on positional relationships.
-We study the interaction effect of a wider range of skills, and introduce a novel study of model ability to infer about scenes or objects not explicitly observed but phyiscally plausible in the input images.
+We study the interaction effect of a wider range of skills, and introduce a novel study of model ability to infer about scenes or objects not explicitly observed but physically plausible in the input images.